Leaf-Agriculture/docs/docs/quickstart.md

 ## Get sample satellite imagery

 Finally, let's take a look at some satellite imagery.
 Using data from Sentinel-2, we produce NDVI images for fields you define to be monitored.
-We can pull up the sample NDVI image like this:

-Finally, let's take a look at some satellite imagery.
-Using data from Sentinel-2, we produce NDVI images for fields you define to be monitored.
 First we'll list the fields being monitored from the satellite service: